clojure/tools.cli/README.md

 ### Option Argument Validation

+By default, option validation is performed immediately after parsing, which means that "flag" arguments will have a Boolean value, even if a `:default` is specified with a different type of value.

+You can choose to perform validation after option processing instead, with the `:post-validation true` flag.
+During option processing, `:default` values are applied and `:assoc-fn` and `:update-fn` are invoked.
+If an option is specified more than once, `:post-validation true` will cause validation to be performed after each new option value is processed.

 There is a new option entry `:validate`, which takes a tuple of `[validation-fn validation-msg]`.
 The validation-fn receives an option's argument *after* being parsed by `:parse-fn` if it exists.
 The validation-msg